Desert Modernism is a term for the style which captures the Palm Spring mid century movement best.

 Pettit + Sevitt Elements

-When we first purchased our house, the real estate agent hadn’t even noticed it was a P+S. Needless to say they freaked out afterwards, realising they might have been able to sell it for more.
+When we first purchased our house, the real estate agent hadn’t noticed it was a P+S. Needless to say after realising they might have been able to sell it for more, their eyes widened.
 Nevertheless, we confirmed with the seller’s son and it was indeed […]

 Philip Johnson’s Glass House: Where is the doorbell?